-A person is not eligible to be appointed or to serve on an ARB if the individual contracts with the CAD or a taxing unit that participates in the CAD.
-A person who has a substantial interest in a business that has either type of contract is also barred.
+A person is not eligible to be appointed or to serve on an ARB if the individual or their spouse contracts with the CAD or a taxing unit that participates in the CAD.
+A person or their spouse who has a substantial interest in a business that has either type of contract is also barred.
 Substantial interest is defined as either of the following: combined ownership of the individual and the individual's spouse is at least 10 percent of the voting stock or shares of the business, or the individual or the individual's spouse is a partner, limited partner or officer in the business entity.